angudadevops/jaeger-k8s/golang/README.md

 # Jaeger for K8s

-Jaeger Example for Kubernetes cluster with Python Application.
+Jaeger Example for Kubernetes cluster with Go Web Application.
 This document help you to understand how you can setup jaeger and deploy an Application and trace it using Jaeger.

 ## Prerequisites
 - Kubernetes Cluster